facile-it/facile-it.github.io/content/blog/eng/careful-with-that-constant-developer.md

 ```

 So, it seems you came to an end.
-You have your property, it can't be changed, it doesn't belong to a particular instance.
+You have your constant, it can't be changed, it doesn't belong to a particular instance.
 However, it's not that simple.

 # An unexpected behaviour